 This law blog enables discussion and interaction in various topics.
-It also enables Atty.Fred to learn coding, explore various computer/internet tools, and observe the world wide web.
+It also enables me to learn coding, explore various computer/internet tools, and observe the world wide web.
 It’s one thing to dissect internet-related laws in court or in a formal paper; it’s another matter to experience, first hand, how technology fits into — or, more often than not, spills over — the legal structure.

 Why a law blog?

 A lawyer’s function is not limited to the representation of his clients, but also includes the task of disseminating the law to the public.
 Each lawyer is an officer of the Court who is tasked to aid in the achievement of justice in its broadest sense.
-This includes the dissemination of even just the most basic of Philippine laws and rules to the very people from whom the law emanates.
+This includes the dissemination of the most basic concepts of Philippine laws to the very people from whom the law emanates.
 A blog is a great medium to disseminate and discuss ideas across borders, time, color or creed.

 It is my sincere hope that this law blog, also known as “blawg”, would be of help to bring the law closer to the persons/entities it governs.
 For those who take time to discuss various points of discussion, thank you.
 For those who already expressed their appreciation, thank you.
 Your kind words add fuel to this blog’s search for its place under the internet sun.

 In 2005, Atty.Fred discovered blogging during an extended paternity leave.
 Out of the experiment in various free internet platforms came the first independent blog, attyatwork.com.
 This site, as well as other sites, are in a constant flux consistent with the concept of “creative destruction”.
-Tinkering with internet tools means changes.
+Tinkering with internet tools means never-ending changes.

-There would be too much duplication if general legal issues are discussed here.
+There would be too much duplication if general legal issues are discussed in that other site.
 This is already done here and at Philippine e-Legal Forum.
 So the other site would be focused on electronic commerce and the internet.
 While we could simply continue the law-internet discussions here, going into the finer details and trying to provide answers to endless questions may be boring and too geeky to the readers.
 These issues and topics could be vigorously explored at fredpamaos.com, with the convenience of jumping from one issue to another by the mere click of a link.
 Add the available resources of the world wide web and we have a wonderful learning tool.